Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Error analysis and practical predictors

-The error contribution $\E_2$ from $C_2$ for the branch point $\trootbar$ is computed analogously and is found as $\E_2=\overline{\E_1}$.
-By combining these terms, discarding the real part, and taking the absolute value, we estimate the error as
+The contribution $\E_2$ from $C_2$ for the branch point $\trootbar$ is computed analogously and satisfies $\E_2=\overline{\E_1}$.
+Combining the two contributions, discarding the real part, and taking the absolute value, yields the following general quadrature error predictor

-For \eqref{eq:general_quad_est_B} to be useful, an efficient and sufficiently accurate way to evaluate the integrals in $J$ is needed.
-We will now consider that problem in the case of the Gauss--Legendre rule.
+To render this predictor computationally useful, an efficient and sufficiently accurate way to evaluate the integrals defining $J_\pm$ is needed.
+We now consider that problem in the case of the Gauss--Legendre rule.